Mandatory Reporting of Child Sexual Abuse Training Policy

 Applicable to: This Policy is applicable to all Health Service Providers that provide clinical services and the NurseWest unit of Health Support Services.

-Description: The Mandatory Reporting of Child Sexual Abuse Training Policy establishes the minimum requirements for Health Service Providers to support staff to meet their legislative reporting requirements as they relate to child sexual abuse.
+The Mandatory Reporting of Child Sexual Abuse Training Policy establishes the minimum requirements for Health Service Providers (HSPs) to support staff to meet their legislative reporting requirements as they relate to child sexual abuse.

-This Policy is a mandatory requirement under the Clinical Services Planning and Programs Policy Framework pursuant to section 26(2)(c) of the Health Services Act 2016.
+This policy is a mandatory requirement under the Clinical Services Planning and Programs Policy Framework pursuant to section 26(2)(c) of the Health Services Act 2016.

-This Policy supersedes OD 0606/14 Guidelines for Protecting Children 2015.
+This policy supersedes OD 0606/14 Guidelines for Protecting Children 2015.

 Date of effect: 22 July 2021